panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 myCat instanceof Object; // => true
 ```

 `instanceof` operator says that `myCat` is an instance of `Cat`, `Pet` and even `Object`.
+That

 It happens because `instanceof` operator searches for the constructor of the object through the entire prototype chain.

-To detect exactly the constructor that has created the object look at the `constructor` property of the instance, which holds a reference to the constructor of the object.
+To detect exactly the constructor that has created the object look at the `constructor` property of the instance.

-Knowing that, let's detect the exact class of `myCat`:
+Let's detect the exact class of `myCat`:

 ```javascript
 myCat.constructor === Cat;    // => true